 With Firebase, we can create a new application and enable authentication for Google, GitHub, Facebook, Twitter, etc. While Firebase provides us with many different tools for application development, we recommend only hooking into it for authentication purposes.
 You have your own backend skills, you don't need to rely on the other features of Firebase to build your applications.

 Auth0 is a bit newer, and has a strong emphasis on the use of JWTs.
-It only provides the authentication feature (none of the other bells and whistles we get with Firebase), but it allows us to hook into the same types of accounts as Firebase.
+It provides the authentication and authorization features and allows us to hook into the same types of accounts as Firebase.
 Unfortunately, because Auth0 is so young, it's also been notorious for implementing breaking changes which have caused applications to stop working in the past.
 Advice: Use with caution.

 We'll get some quick familiarity with the Firebase syntax and API, and see how the UI works when authenticating with Google through Firebase.
 We're going to create simple, single HTML file that has a sign in button that allows you to authenticate with Google.
 When you click the button again, it will sign you out.